jdecaron/c19coalition/_posts/2020-11-22-c19-coalition-volunteer-highlight-jd-caron.md

 > Marc’s death shook my world and my family and opened my mind to how much we have yet to learn about biology and respect the power it holds.<cite>JD Caron, C19 Coalition Volunteer</cite>

 The C19 Coalition uses JD’s work as a software developer to make the website more user-friendly and help it better serve our partners in the sourcing and distribution of personal protective equipment during the Covid-19 crises.
-(We should link to the page here once it goes live.)
 JD’s latest project follows up on earlier C19 projects where he made the directory interactive and responsive, with improved search features.

 “I stayed out of the details because we didn't know back then how long the crisis would last,” JD said.
 “Then during the summer the marketing team requested a blog on the website… I also stayed around for general support, I think that just saying that I was going to stick around for as long as needed relieved the pressure and helped people focus on different problems than the website.”